How to Run Wan2.2 Image to Video GGUF Models in ComfyUI (Low VRAM)

 Wan2.1_VAE.safetensorsDownload Page..\ComfyUI\models\vae

-To wrap up, you'll also notice that we’ll be downloading a LoRA model.
-This helps accelerate the rendering process by allowing you to reduce the KSampler steps to a minimum—speeding up generation without sacrificing quality in the final video output.
+To wrap up, you'll also notice that we’ll be downloading two LoRA models.
+This helps accelerate the rendering process by allowing you to reduce the KSampler steps to 4 —speeding up generation without sacrificing quality in the final video output.

 Verify Folder Structure